 Cancer is usually not something children understand or have experienced.
 They tend to understand concrete information and oversimplify, so children may not realize there are many types of cancer, that each person’s cancer is different, and that having cancer does not mean the person will soon die.
 They get information and ideas from other children and what they see in everyday life, including what they see on TV.
-Without the right information, children may fill in gaps with their imagination—many times, what they imagine is far worse than reality.
+Without the right information, children may fill in gaps with their imagination – and many times what they imagine is far worse than reality.

 How to talk to children about cancer